What Is Hyperhidrosis?

-Hyperhidrosis, or excessive sweating, is a common disorder which produces a lot of unhappiness.
+Hyperhidrosis, or excessive sweating, is a common disorder that produces a lot of unhappiness.
 An estimated 2%-3% of Americans suffer from excessive sweating of the underarms (axillary hyperhidrosis) or of the palms and soles of the feet (palmoplantar hyperhidrosis).
-Underarm problems tend to start in late adolescence, while palm and sole sweating often begins earlier, around age 13 (on the average).
+Underarm problems tend to start in late adolescence, while palm and sole sweating often begins earlier, around age 13 (on average).
 Untreated, these problems may continue throughout life.

 Sweating is embarrassing, it stains clothes, ruins romance, and complicates business and social interactions.
 Severe cases can have serious practical consequences as well, making it hard for people who suffer from it to hold a pen, grip a car steering wheel, or shake hands.